Product safety and quality

 Governance

-- PepsiCo tracks and reviews food safety strategy and performance with its PepsiCo Risk Committee and with its Board of Directors at least annually.
+We actively manage risks associated with food safety.
+PepsiCo tracks and reviews food safety strategy and performance with its PepsiCo Risk Committee and with its Board of Directors twice annually.
+Food safety risks are formally reported into PepsiCo’s enterprise risk management (ERM) system twice-yearly through structured risk submissions.

 These ongoing reviews and assessments help to identify key areas of intervention in our operations to drive continued product safety and quality across the entire manufacturing process.
 Based on these, PepsiCo has identified key food safety focal points, including allergens, microbiological risks, chemical contaminants and foreign materials.
 We mitigate these risks with robust systems and processes, designed in alignment with stringent internal and external food safety standards.